Danhayes3008/Milestone-project1/README.md

 <strong>Testing:</strong>

+See below of all testing I conducted on my webiste.
+All pages were tested on mobile, tablet and desktop.

 <strong>Home Page:</strong>

 <strong>.</strong> clicked on the link in the banner at top of the page to be
 sent to the contact page.

-<strong>.</strong> Ran the music video on the home page from desktop and mobile view, no issues
+<strong>.</strong> Ran the music video on the home page, no issues showed up.
-showed up.

 <strong>.</strong> tested all the social media links at the bottom of the page,
 they all opened a new window there pages with no issues showed up.